DirkCHoffmann/Hausmann-et-al.-2022-Nature/README.md

 This led to a marked reduction of tumor cell viability within the entire network, reduced tumor growth in mice, and prolonged animal survival.
 The dependency of glioblastoma networks on periodic Ca2+ activity generates a vulnerability that can be exploited for the development of novel therapies, with KCa3.1 inhibiting drugs as one example.

-To allow reproduction of the performed analysis of microscope images we provide the codes.
+To allow reproduction of the performed analysis of microscope images we here provide the codes.
 Importantly, the Fiji macro needs to be run first and the Matlab codes second.